wp-plugins/st-category-email-subscribe/readme.txt

 == How To Use ==
 1. Go To **St Category Email Subscribe** In Side Menu
 2. Enter the Send Email from Email and Name in Settings
-3. Add **Subscribers** by :
+2. Add **Subscribers** by :
 a.
 Allow users to Subscribe using Subscription Form You can either use the widget to display the Subscription from Or use shortcode [st_category_subscribe_form] to display subscription form.
 b.
 Upload a Subscriber Manually
-	   Go to **St Category Email Subscribe > Subscriber** Go to **Add a Subscriber**
+   Go to **St Category Email Subscribe > Subscriber ** Go to **Add a Subscriber**
    Enter the details and press button *Subscribe*
 c.
 Upload using CSV File
    The Format of CSV File must be as below :
      *The First line must be headers as it is ignored while uploading.*
      From the second line, the data should begin in following order :
 		**Name,Email,Category ID**
          *Category ID* : 0 for all categories, Category ID for a particular category.
-4. The Added Subscribers will be shown in the table
+3. The Added Subscribers will be shown in the table
 5. You can Unsubscribe the Subscriber by select the emails and using the **Unsubscribe** button

 == Changelog ==
+= 0.2 =
+* Translate ready

 == Upgrade Notice ==
+= 0.1 =
+* Now the plugin is translate ready.
+Sample translation in Spanish is included.